 Pine Oaks Village IV will be a neighborhood of mixed income family housing located on 35 acres in North Harwich.
 When fully built, it will consist of 288 rental apartments and 26 incomerestricted homeownership units.
-The first phase (A) will consist of 50 rental units in two buildings, plus the community building.
-Five future phases will add 238 additional rental units, and a planned final phase will add the 26 income-restricted homeownership units.
-The range of affordability will be 30% Area Median Income (AMI) to 120% AMI.
+The second phase (B) will consist of 50 rental units in two buildings.
+Four future phases will add 188 additional rental units, and a planned final phase will add 26 income-restricted homeownership units.
+The range of affordability will be from 30% Area Median Income (AMI) to 120% AMI.
 The goal is to provide both "Affordable" and "Workforce" housing.
-These units would represent a large and important step in Harwich's efforts to reach the state's 10% subsidized housing target.
+These units would represent a large and important step in Harwich's' efforts to reach the state's 10% subsidized housing target.
 More information is supplied in the following attachments: